Home

 Free ATV Weekend

-Maine’s Free ATV Weekend stands as a premier celebration of off-road culture, transforming the region into the ultimate destination for trail riding enthusiasts across North America.
-This highly anticipated event offers a unique, barrier-free invitation for nonresidents to explore the state's rugged beauty without the need for a standard Maine registration, provided they hold valid credentials from any other U.S. state or Canadian province.
-At the heart of this weekend is an extraordinary opportunity for international and cross-border unity, allowing riders to seamlessly cross into Maine's vast wilderness and experience an unmatched sense of freedom on the trails.
-It is universally recognized as a bucket-list weekend for off-roaders looking to test their skills and immerse themselves in a welcoming, community-driven atmosphere that captures the absolute best of Northern hospitality.
+Maine’s Free ATV Weekend celebrates off-road adventures, offering a barrier-free invitation for nonresidents to explore the state's rugged beauty without the need for a standard Maine registration, provided they hold valid credentials from any other U.S. state or Canadian province.
+Riders are invited to experience Maine's vast wilderness and the unmatched sense of freedom that come from being on the trails.

-The undisputed crown jewel of this experience is located in Aroostook County, which boasts the largest interconnected ATV trail network in the entire state of Maine.
-With over 1,300 miles of meticulously maintained trails carving through breathtaking forests, rolling agricultural fields, and scenic vistas, "The Crown of Maine" serves as the pinnacle of off-road adventure.
-Local ATV clubs, like Star City ATV Club and Aroostook Riders ATV Club, anchor the weekend with legendary hospitality, bringing the community to life through spectacular regional events including ATV parades, continuous trail rides, and vibrant evening bonfires.
-Celebrated for its sheer scale, world-class trail maintenance, and unforgettable camaraderie, Free ATV Weekend in Aroostook County represents the absolute pinnacle of outdoor recreational freedom in New England.
+Aroostook County boasts the largest interconnected ATV trail network in the entire state of Maine.
+With over 1,300 miles of maintained trails carving through forests, agricultural fields, and scenic vistas, "The Crown of Maine" serves as a definitive place for off-road adventure.
+Local ATV clubs, like Star City ATV Club and Aroostook Riders ATV Club, anchor the weekend, bringing the community to life through regional events including ATV parades, continuous trail rides, and vibrant evening bonfires.
+Browse all the Maine ATV clubs now

 What to do and see in Aroostook County, Maine